 Middle School Curriculum

 The school’s philosophy, guiding principles, expectations and values are the same for all grades at The Village School.
 However, because experience and research shows that adolescents differ from elementary age children in reasoning, interests, and physical, social and emotional development, it was realized that the curriculum would differ in organization, content, and instruction.
-Fifth grade is a transition year at the Village School.

 Reading, writing, structure, spelling and speaking are integrated in the Language Arts program.
 Writing and literature are foundations of the curriculum.
 The Writers’ Workshop from first draft through publishing is fully implemented.
 Students experience all forms of writing.
 Literature involves studying all genres.
 Students respond to the literature orally, in writing, in debate and in drama.